GurmanPlayz/AH-Flip-Assist/README.md

 Wait for this to finish before continuing.

 ## Step 3
 Now you can download this repository.
+Click the code button in the top right of the screen.
+Then click download zip.